linkwarden/linkwarden/README.md

 For information on how to get started or to set up your own instance, please visit the [documentation](https://docs.linkwarden.app).

-## Main Tech Stack

-- NextJS
-- TypeScript
-- Tailwind
-- Prisma
-- Zustand

 ## Development

 If you want to contribute, Thanks!
-Start by checking our [public roadmap](https://github.com/orgs/linkwarden/projects/1), there you'll see a [README for contributers](https://github.com/orgs/linkwarden/projects/1?pane=issue&itemId=34708277) for the rest of the info on how to contribute to this repo.
+Start by checking our [public roadmap](https://github.com/orgs/linkwarden/projects/1), there you'll see a [README for contributers](https://github.com/orgs/linkwarden/projects/1?pane=issue&itemId=34708277) for the rest of the info on how to contribute and the main tech stack.

 ## Security